dhense177/Modeling_Lung_Cancer_Risk/README.md

 ### Figure 4: Unpooled estimates vs. actual mean lung cancer incidence per county

 This plot shows that the unpooled model does a very good job of estimating the mean incidence per county.
 But how good is it at generalizing to future years or to other counties?
-Probably not so well.
+Probably not great.
 Both counties and states share many similarites that would explain lung cancer incidence that I have not included in my model, such as smoking prevention initiatives and air quality standards.
 These confounding variables could be very useful when forecasting county-wide incidence, but the unpooled model does not take them into account.
 Therefore, in order to improve upon these baseline models, I chose to try two different multilevel regression models which help control for these confounding variables.